DamianPalavecino/BaSP-A2022-Etapa-1/README.md

 During this week, I will modify the CSS files to make the design responsive by using Flexbox.

+## Week 05

+In this week, I will work on some JavaScript exercises.
+Also, I will fix any mistakes in the HTML & CSS files of the past week.

 ## Authors

 - Damian Palavecino